hmakelin/gisnav-docker/README.md

 > **Note**
 > * Replace the example `MAPPROXY_TILE_URL` string below with your own tile-based endpoint url (e.g. WMTS).
 See
 >   [MapProxy configuration examples][5] for more information on how to format the string.
-> * You should edit the `wms.url` ROS 2 parameter in GISNav's launch configuration to match your WMS proxy's URL.
->   Currently the default configuration has an URL that works with `mapserver`.

 ```bash
 docker-compose build \